top of page

 Six feet of black limestone carved

-with Akkad's ancient script
+with Akkad's script

 Been twenty-seven hundred years